FRC-Utilities/LibDS/README.md

    VoodooInit();
    HeavyWizardry();

-   /* Load the 2016 protocol, the protocol can be safely
-    * changed in during runtime.
+   /* Load the 2016 protocol, the protocol can be safely changed during runtime.
     *
-    * Also, the LibDS can operate safely without a loaded
+    * Also, the LibDS can operate safely without a loaded protocol,
-    * protocol, so there is no rush to call this function.
+    * so there is no rush to call this function.
     */
    DS_ConfigureProtocol (DS_GetProtocolFRC_2016());
 }